maddyblue/acre/README.md

 acre is a [langserver](https://langserver.org/) client for [acme](https://www.youtube.com/watch?v=dP1xVpMPn8M) in [Rust](https://www.rust-lang.org/).

 This is very much in **beta** and purposefully crashes on most errors.
 If a crash occurs, please file a bug so the feature can be added.
 Code actions, lenses, and some other features are not yet supported.
+Config files may change.

 It functions by creating a new window in acre.
 The window lists all open supported files and commands.
 The commands can be run by right clicking on them.
 The currently focused window is prefixed by a `*`.
 Run the `Get` command in the acre window to clear the current output.